Article Overview: Historic Sites In Tennessee

 14. James K. Polk House

 James K. Polk was the 11th President of the United States, serving from 1845 to 1849.
-He was a member of the Democratic Party.
+He was born on November 2, 1795, in Mecklenburg County, North Carolina, and grew up in Tennessee.
+Polk was a lawyer and a politician who served as a member of the U.S. House of Representatives and as governor of Tennessee before becoming president.

 The James K. Polk House is a historic residence located in Columbia, Tennessee, United States.